Should I turn the power off?

 What happens after I report it to Horizon Power?

-Our Horizon Power crew and Electrical Inspectors will need to access the site to investigate.
-Our team will inspect our network meter.
-The Electrical Inspector will investigate the electrical installation.
+Our crew and Electrical Inspectors will need to access the site and inspect our network meter and electrical installation.

 There is a possibility a Fault Note or Inspectors Order may be issued which may require some or all of the power to be switched off temporarily.
 This is never the outcome we want, but it may be essential to protect you and the people in your home or business.